Cranberry Apple Crumble

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Low-Sugar and Gluten-Free Cranberry Apple Crumble does have natural sugar from the apples and dried cranberries, so it can never be completely sugar-free.
+Cranberry Apple Crumble does have natural sugar from the apples and dried cranberries, so it can never be completely sugar-free.
 You could make this lower in carbs by omitting the dried cranberries if you prefer.
-For the South Beach Diet, even with an approved sweetener (and using coconut oil or trans-fat free margarine as South Beach would recommend) it’s probably best for phase 3, or an occasional treat for phase two.
+For the original South Beach Diet, even with an approved sweetener (and using coconut oil or trans-fat free margarine as South Beach would recommend) it’s probably best for phase 3, or an occasional treat for phase two.

 Find More Recipes Like This One: